qed59/todo-app/README.md

    Go to [http://localhost:4200](http://localhost:4200) in your browser.

 > **Note:**
-> Ensure your backend API is running at `https://localhost:7290/api/todo` as expected by
+> Ensure your backend API is running at `https://localhost:7290/api/todo` as expected